Please ensure Javascript is enabled for purposes of website accessibility

-Things are good.
-This is what a real bull market looks like, which makes it the perfect time to think ahead to the next dip and deploy some good ‘til canceled orders.
+Things are good, and the market is hitting fresh all-time highs.
+That makes it the perfect time to think ahead to the next dip and deploy some good ‘til canceled orders.

 Over the past two years, the S&P 500 provided an average total return of over 22% per year.
 That’s more than double the long-term average annual return for the index.
 These are good times indeed.
 And why not?

-Inflation is way down.
+Inflation is under control.
 Interest rates have likely peaked and should trend lower going forward.
 And the economy is still solid.
 Meanwhile, there is a massive growth catalyst from artificial intelligence for technology stocks, by far the market’s largest sector.

 [text_ad]